 React is based on the declarative style of programming which allows you to focus on "How your application should look"; instead of being concerned about the implementation details like DOM updates, control flow, and so on.

 In an imperative style of programming, you are concerned about "What you should do" for DOM updates, control flow, and so on.

 React doesn’t use templates

-React has an ecosystem of open source projects that fundamentally change the way of building react application.
-The most popular open source projects of React ecosystem includes ES6/7, node, npm, redux, babel, webpack and react router.
+React has an ecosystem of open source projects that fundamentally change the way of building react applications.
+The most popular open-source projects of React ecosystem include ES6/7, node, npm, redux, babel, webpack, and react-router.